Zevhys/product-catalogue/README.md

 # product-catalogue

 A simple stock management system built with Node.js, Express.js, and MongoDB.
-This application allows users to perform CRUD operations (Create, Read, Update, Delete) for managing product information including name, stock, price, and image.
+This application allows users to perform CRUD operations for managing product information including name, stock, price, and image.
 The app also includes a bit input validation.

 # Installation
 ```bash